-Scope of this ASA
+Scope of this Auditing Standard

-- 1. This Auditing Standard deals with the auditor's responsibilities regarding the work of internal auditors when the external auditor has determined, in accordance with ASA 315 (Revised and Redrafted), that the internal audit function is likely to be relevant to the audit.
+- 1. This Auditing Standard deals with the auditor's responsibilities relating to the work of internal auditors when the external auditor has determined, in accordance with ASA 315, 1 that the internal audit function is likely to be relevant to the audit.
 (Ref: Para.
-A1-A2) - This Auditing Standard does not deal with instances when individual internal auditors provide direct assistance to the external auditor in carrying out audit procedures.
+A1-A2) - 2.
+This Auditing Standard does not deal with instances when individual internal auditors provide direct assistance to the external auditor in carrying out audit procedures.